Skip to main content

 Kara witnesses some unexplainable events that overwhelm her.
 In her moments of distress, she decides to seek guidance from her aging grandfather.
 The relationship depicted between the two is very special.
 At the height of her loneliness and despair, Kara meets a young teenager who needs her help.
 Between the advice of her mother and grandfather, Kara is able to play a major role in guiding her new friend through some difficulties.

 This book was thought-provoking and very entertaining.
 It addressed family issues in a relatable way as well as friendships, compassion, and bullies.
-If you are a fan of historical fiction, looking for an interesting twist, I recommend this book.
+If you are a fan of historical fiction, with an interesting twist, I recommend this book.

 Comments